Ohio

 Lack of Treatment:

-- Over the last five years, the percent of cases receiving no treatment in Ohio improved by 9%.
+- Over the last five years, the percent of cases receiving no treatment in Ohio did not change significantly.

 Screening